Golden Bridge Vietnam: How to Visit Da Nang’s Most Iconic Spot

 The architecture and engineering behind Golden Bridge remind of the importance of creating spaces that resonate with the environment, inspire awe, reflection and wonder, all in one.
 In the words of the famous architect, Frank Lloyd Wright, “Architecture is that great living creative spirit which from generation to generation, from age to age, proceeds, persists, creates, according to the nature of man, and his circumstances as they change.

-Panoramic Views & Scenery
+Panoramic Views & Scenery from the Golden Bridge

 Mountain Panorama in Ba Na Hills